The name of the Association shall be “The Sports Journalists’ Association of Great Britain” (SJA) hereinafter called

 The Association shall have three categories of membership and applicants shall be proposed and seconded by full members and elected or refused membership by the General Committee.
 The categories are:

 - Full members: Being persons engaged in creative editorial production in press, radio or television (including photographers and cartoonists) and the internet, a significant proportion of whose work is in sport.
 Lecturers teaching sports journalism or a closely-related subject are also eligible.

 - Associate members: The General Committee may accept as Associate Members those persons not eligible for full membership.

 - Honorary members: The Annual Meeting shall have the right to elect Honorary members, being members who have given outstanding service to the Association.
 Such members shall not pay the annual subscription but shall have full membership rights.

-- Any member whose subscription has not been paid in full within four months of the due date (the due date being January 1 in each calendar year) may have his or her membership lapsed.
+- Any member whose subscription has not been paid in full within four months of the due date (see 7: 4) may have his or her membership lapsed.
 One month’s notice of intention to lapse shall be sent to the member.

 - The General Committee shall have power to consider re-application for membership from persons whose membership has lapsed under Rule 3(4) and shall re-admit these former members provided that twice the annual subscription or the sum of the back fees (whichever is the smaller) plus the subscription for the current year is paid.